Matt’s Drum Lessons aims to teach you to become, not only a drummer, but a complete musician.

 - Playing Music.
 (Learning and performing songs)

 These topics overlap, and help each other in different ways.
-They should all be practiced on a weekly basis.
+They should all be practised on a weekly basis.
 10 minutes of each per day would be a great beginners routine.

-Whatever your ability to commit to practice, if you manage to work a little bit on each area (explained in detail during the lessons), you will get results.
+Whatever your ability to commit to practise, if you manage to work a little bit on each area (explained in detail during the lessons), you will get results.